 If your itemized deductions reduce your taxable income more than the standard deduction, it pays to itemize.

 People typically pay more in state income taxes than they do in state and local sales taxes.
 But double-check your totals.

-But regardless of your state’s tax collection practices, to take full advantage of the sales tax deduction, you have to know exactly how to file for it and just which taxes you can claim.
+Regardless of your state’s tax laws, to take full advantage of the sales-tax deduction, you have to know exactly how to file for it and which taxes you can claim.

 Choosing your tax deduction method

-Taxpayers who itemize expenses will have to decide which option -- deducting sales taxes or income taxes -- will give them the biggest break.
+Taxpayers who itemize expenses will have to determine which deduction — sales taxes or income taxes — will give them the bigger break.